rgrempel/elm-route-url/README.md

 ## API

-For the detailed API, see the documentation for `RouteUrl` and `RouteHash` (there are links to the right, if you're looking at the Elm package site).
+For the detailed API, see the documentation for `RouteUrl` (there's a link to the right, if you're looking at the Elm package site).

-The `RouteUrl` module is now the "primary" module.
-It gives you access to the whole `Location` object, and allows you to use the path, query and/or hash, as you wish.

 The main thing that elm-route-url handles is making sure that your `location2messages` and `delta2url` functions are called at the appropriate moment.
-How you parse the `Location` (and construct a `UrlChange`) is pretty much up to you.
-Now, I have included a `RouteUrl.Builder` module that could help with those tasks.
-However, you don't need to use it -- many other approaches would be possible, and there are links to helpful packages above.
+How you parse the `Url` (and construct a `UrlChange`) is pretty much up to you.
+You can use [`elm/url`](https://package.elm-lang.org/packages/elm/url/latest/) to help with those tasks.
-For my own part, I've been using [evancz/url-parser](http://package.elm-lang.org/packages/evancz/url-parser/latest) recently to implement `location2messages`.

-The `RouteHash` module attempts to match the old API of elm-route-hash as closely as possible.
-You should be able to re-use your old `delta2update` and `location2action` functions without any changes.
-What will need to change is the code in your `main` module that initializes your app.
-The `RouteHash` module will probably be removed in a future version of elm-route-url, so you should migrate to using `RouteUrl` at an appropriate moment.

 ## Examples

-I've included [example code](https://github.com/rgrempel/elm-route-hash/tree/master/examples/elm-architecture-tutorial) which turns the old Elm Architecture Tutorial (upgraded to Elm 0.18) into a single-page app.
-I've included three variations:
+I've included [example code](https://github.com/rgrempel/elm-route-hash/tree/master/examples/elm-architecture-tutorial) which turns the old Elm Architecture Tutorial (upgraded to Elm 0.19) into a single-page app.
+I've included two variations:

-* Using the new `RouteUrl` API with the full path.
+* Using the `RouteUrl` API with the full path.
-* Using the new `RouteUrl` API with the hash only.
+* Using the `RouteUrl` API with the hash only.
-* Using the old `RouteHash` API.

-Note that the example code makes heavy use of the `RouteUrl.Builder` module.
-However, as noted above, you don't necessarily need to use that -- a variety of alternative approaches are possible.